 This is also an ongoing registration requirement.

-Sufficient number requirements
+Sufficient number requirement

 The registered individuals may include partners, directors, employees, contractors and staff provided under a service trust arrangement.